Ahmadreza-Jeddi/rloss/README.md

+## How to Tackle the problem of limited annotations in semantic segmentation

-## Regularized Losses (rloss) for Weakly-supervised CNN Segmentation
+### Regularized Losses (rloss) for Weakly-supervised CNN Segmentation (From here on is from Meng Tang)

 (Caffe and Pytorch)